How We Test | Our Picks | Personal Considerations | Summary | Buyers Guide

 With the sheer volume of new knives hitting the market from makers around the world, it’s important that you choose an EDC knife you can rely on.
 To those who have found a trusty EDC knife – going without it can feel as naked as walking around without pants on.

-So, what’s the best EDC knife for 2020?
+So, what’s the best EDC knife?
 It depends entirely on how you’re planning to use your knife and how much you want to spend.

 Hours of Research

 Spyderco Paramilitary 2